 - 2 Tablespoons salted butter

-- 1 teaspoon orange emulsion
+- 1 teaspoon orange extract or emulsion

 - chocolate sprinkles